A hybrid quantum network linking telecom-wavelength atomic and solid-state nodes

-Photonically interconnecting disparate quantum systems is key to realizing scalable quantum networks \cite{2008_kimble_quantuminternet}.
-With advances in individual platforms in their respective functionalities, integrating these platforms in a hybrid network architecture would harness their complementary strengths \cite{2009_Wallquist_HybridAOMsolidstate_review, 2015_Kurizki_Hybrid_review} and unlock a more versatile quantum internet \cite{2018_Hanson_quantum_internet}.
-Though hybrid networking is still nascent, previous studies have investigated slow-light effects \cite{2011_Delft_QD_Rb, 2014_Wrachtrup_DBATT_Na, 2016_Rastelli_QD_Cs}, two-photon interference \cite{2018_Stuttgart_QD_Cs, 2019_Rolston_Ba_Rb}, photon-mediated driving \cite{2015_Köhl_QD_Yb}, photon storage and retrieval \cite{2015_USTC_QD_NdVYO, 2025_Wolters_QD_Cs}, and photonic quantum state transfer \cite{2017_ICFO_Rb_PrYSO} between distinct quantum systems.
-A major barrier to scaling such networks is the substantial spectral mismatch between constituent systems---often hundreds of nanometers in optical wavelength and orders of magnitude in bandwidth---together with the lack of telecom-band optical interfaces required for low-loss transmission over long-distance optical fibers \cite{2018_Tamura_telecomfiber}.
-While quantum frequency conversion \cite{1992_Huang_qfc} combined with spectral filtering offers tunability to bridge this gap, it introduces significant experimental complexity and suffers from imperfect efficiencies and added noise \cite{2019_Strassman_qfc_noise, 2025_ICFO_qfc}.
-A more direct approach is to employ quantum systems with native telecom transitions and mutually compatible bandwidths, as exemplified by a recent proof-of-principle demonstration, albeit still relying on active pulse shaping and external filtering \cite{2024_UCL_QD_Rb}.
+Hybrid quantum networks seek to interconnect distinct platforms to harness their complementary strengths~\cite{2009_Wallquist_HybridAOMsolidstate_review, 2015_Kurizki_Hybrid_review}.
+Though still nascent, previous studies have investigated slow-light effects~\cite{2011_Delft_QD_Rb, 2014_Wrachtrup_DBATT_Na, 2016_Rastelli_QD_Cs}, two-photon interference~\cite{2019_Rolston_Ba_Rb}, photon-mediated driving~\cite{2015_Köhl_QD_Yb}, photon storage and retrieval~\cite{2015_USTC_QD_NdVYO, 2025_Wolters_QD_Cs}, and photonic quantum-state transfer~\cite{2017_ICFO_Rb_PrYSO} between distinct quantum systems.
+However, these efforts remain constrained by incompatible optical transitions and non-telecom interfaces, limiting their deployability.
+While quantum frequency conversion~\cite{1992_Huang_qfc} offers tunability to bridge this gap, it introduces significant experimental complexity and suffers from imperfect efficiencies and added noise~\cite{2019_Strassman_qfc_noise, 2025_ICFO_qfc}.
+A more direct approach is to employ quantum systems with native telecom transitions and mutually compatible bandwidths, as exemplified by a recent proof-of-principle demonstration, albeit still relying on active pulse shaping and external filtering~\cite{2024_UCL_QD_Rb}.